mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/quick_start/quick_start.md

 curl http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{"model": "Qwen/Qwen2.5-7B-Instruct", "prompt": "I am", "max_tokens": 15, "temperature": 0}'
 ```

-User needs to ensure that the `"model"` field matches the `--model` in the service startup, and the request can successfully match the model.
+User needs to ensure that the `"model"` field matches the model tag in the service startup, and the request can successfully match the model.

 If the request is processed successfully, the following inference result will be returned: